CLICK ON THE IMAGES BELOW TO SEE DOCUMENTS

-If you've found a deceased animal, please call the Culver City Animal Services at 310-253-6143.
+If you've found a deceased animal, please call the Culver City Non-Emergency Police Line at 310-837-1221.
 Make sure you report precisely where the deceased animal is by using road names, mile markers or landmarks.
 Please provide your phone number in case further details or description is needed.
 Please note that Culver City Animal Services will impound deceased domestic animals and wildlife, but not vermin or pest animals such as rats and mice.
 You can remove the carcass of small vermin and pest animals, except bats, as you would clean up after your pet.
 Use two plastic bags, place your hand in the bags like a glove, pick up the carcass with the bags, invert the bags or turn the bags inside out, tie a knot at the end of the bags, and dispose of the carcass in a trash container with a secure lid.

 I found a deceased bat.
 What do I do?

 If you find a deceased bat, do NOT handle or remove the bat [California Health and Safety Code 121600].
 Immediately call the Culver City Non-Emergency Police Line at 310-837-1221.
 Advise the dispatcher that you have found a deceased bat and need the Culver City Animal Services Officer to pick it up.

 I lost my pet.
 What do I do?